nostra13/Android-Universal-Image-Loader/README.md

 ## Project News
  **Upcoming changes in new UIL version (1.9.2)**
  * Possibility to call ImageLoader out of UI thread
  * New Disk Cache API (more flexible).
-New `LruDiscCache` based on Jake Wharton's `DiskLruCache`.
+New `LruDiskCache` based on Jake Wharton's `DiskLruCache`.

 ## Features
  * Multithread image loading
- * Possibility of wide tuning ImageLoader's configuration (thread executors, downloader, decoder, memory and disc cache, display image options, and others)
+ * Possibility of wide tuning ImageLoader's configuration (thread executors, downloader, decoder, memory and disk cache, display image options, and others)
  * Possibility of image caching in memory and/or on device's file system (or SD card)
  * Possibility to "listen" loading process
  * Possibility to customize every display image call with separated options